Skycry805/ChatTool/README.md

 python3 ./backend/unitttest.py
 ```

+Keep in mind, the backend/apy.py will not be fully covert in unittests, because the routes are called by a HTTP-Request!

 ### Run with coverage WebUI
 If you want to run the coverage test, make sure that the backend adress is correct in backend/unittest.py